MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ### Use of claims mapping policy (optional)

-Claims mapping lets you migrate old on premises apps to the cloud by adding more custom claims that back your Active Directory Federation Services (AD FS) or user objects.
+Claims mapping lets you migrate old on premises apps to the cloud by adding more custom claims that back your Active Directory Federation Services (ADFS) or user objects.
 For more information, see [Claims Mapping Policy (preview)](~/identity-platform/reference-claims-mapping-policy-type.md#claims-mapping-policy-properties).

 To use a custom claim and include more fields in your application.
 [Created a custom claims mapping policy and assigned it to the application](~/identity-platform/saml-claims-customization.md).